Farrah Abraham Slammed For Promoting Weight Loss Lollipops On Instagram

 Advertisements for the lollipops have been making rounds on Instagram.
 Not only has Farrah Abraham been targeted for sharing a photo of herself with the product, but Teen Mom star Jenelle Evans has as well.
 Both of the photos still remain on the social media platform.

 It is unclear where Farrah Abraham is headed now.
-She has dropped hints about being in television again.
+She has dropped hints about being on television again.
 Abraham has plenty of work ahead of her, but which projects she will choose remains a mystery.
 Right now, she is enjoying traveling the world with her daughter and leaving the drama of Teen Mom OG in the past.